SAG-Agent: Enabling Long-Horizon Reasoning in Strategy Games via Dynamic Knowledge Graphs: Methodology

 \section{Methodology}

-As shown in Figure \ref{fig:method}, the proposed \textbf{KG-Agent} is composed of three core components: a universal Environment IO Interface for open-ended environment interaction, a Memory System to store and structure experience, and a VLM-based Reasoning Module that directs the agent's behavior.
-Following Bottom-Up Agent \cite{du2025rethinking}, we model the environment as a Partially Observable Markov Decision Process (POMDP) \cite{spaan2012partially} defined by $(\mathcal{X}, \mathcal{A}, \mathcal{T}, \mathcal{R})$, where $\mathcal{X}$ is the visual observation space, $\mathcal{A}$ is the set of atomic actions, $\mathcal{T}$ represents the unknown transition dynamics, and $\mathcal{R}$ is the implicit reward signal.
-The agent is built around a VLM $f_{VLM}$ that, when conditioned on a prompt $prompt$ and current context $c_i$, produces function-specific outputs: $f_{VLM}(prompt, c_i) \rightarrow y_i$.
+As shown in Fig. \ref{fig:method}, the proposed \textbf{SAG-Agent} is composed of an Environment IO Interface for environment interaction, a Memory System to store and structure experience, and a VLM-based Reasoning Module that directs the agent's behavior.
+Following Bottom-Up Agent \cite{du2025rethinking}, we model the environment as a Partially Observable Markov Decision Process \cite{spaan2012partially} defined by $(\mathcal{X}, \mathcal{A}, \mathcal{T}, \mathcal{R})$, where $\mathcal{X}$ is the visual observation space, $\mathcal{A}$ is the set of atomic actions, $\mathcal{T}$ represents the unknown transition dynamics, and $\mathcal{R}$ is the implicit reward signal.
+The agent is built around a VLM $f_{*}$ that, when conditioned on a prompt $\mathbb{P}$ and current context $c_i$, produces function-specific outputs: $f_{*}(\mathbb{P}, c_i) \rightarrow y_i$.
 A skill $\sigma$ is defined as a sequence of atomic actions $\sigma = (a_1, …, a_k)$, each paired with a semantic descriptor $d_\sigma$, a natural language summary of its intent, generated by the VLM.
 The skill library $\mathbb{S} = \{\sigma_1, …, \sigma_n\}$ evolves over time through discovery, refinement, and composition.